 Thank you for visiting our website and showing interest in this page.

-At the moment we are meeting online at 10:30am each Sunday morning and you would be welcome to come and join us.
+At the moment we are meeting in person and online at 10:30am each Sunday morning and you would be welcome to come and join us.
 Just follow this link.

 The online service will not be too dissimilar to the description below – but what follows imagines us meeting together in the building.
 Which we will do again one day …